Einhorn sues Apple, marks biggest investor challenge in years

-Einhorn, a well-known short-seller, said in an interview with CNBC that Apple had a “Depression-era” mentality that led it to hoard cash and invest only in the safest, lowest-yielding securities.
+Einhorn, a well-known short-seller and Apple gadget fan, said in an interview with CNBC that the company harbored a “Depression-era” mentality that led it to hoard cash and invest only in the safest, lowest-yielding securities.

 Apple nearly went broke in the 1990s before Steve Jobs returned and engineered a sensational turnaround, with products such as the iPhone and iPad that became must-haves for consumers around the world.
 The company’s near-death experience has led Apple to be exceptionally conservative with its cash.